BeauJoh/thesis/source/11-chapter-3-ode.md

 ### kmeans{#sec:kmeans}
 K-means is an iterative algorithm which groups a set of points into clusters, such that each point is closer to the centroid of its assigned cluster than to the centroid of any other cluster.
 Each step of the algorithm assigns each point to the cluster with the closest centroid, then relocates each cluster centroid to the mean of all points within the cluster.
-Execution terminates when no clusters change size between iterations.
+Execution terminates when no points move between clusters between iterations.
 Starting positions for the centroids are determined randomly.
 The OpenDwarfs benchmark previously required the object features to be read from a previously generated file.
 We extended the benchmark to support the generation of a random distribution of points.